-Moving into the critical domain of “worker voice and collective bargaining,” the manifesto identifies, correctly enough, that “American workers lack a meaningful voice in today’s workplace.”
-Ignoring recent findings that unions presently enjoy overwhelming popularity, however, the report insists that existing federal labor law diminishes worker representation by failing to offer an “alternative” to “traditional unions” whose “politicking and adversarial approach appeals to few.”
-The manifesto recommends that Congress pass the TEAM Act, which would eliminate Section 8(a)(2)’s proscription of employer-dominated unions and abolish labor law’s exclusive representation principle, to cultivate the creation of voluntary employer-employee workplace organizations that are disabled from engaging in collective bargaining.
-It is no secret that such a “non-adversarial” approach would gravely weaken organized labor, undermine independent unions, and drain the collective power of the working class.
+Moving into the critical domain of “worker voice and collective bargaining,” the manifesto identifies, aptly enough, that “American workers lack a meaningful voice in today’s workplace.”
+Ignoring recent findings that unions presently enjoy overwhelming popularity, however, the report insists that the extant labor law regime diminishes worker representation by failing to offer an “alternative” to “traditional unions” whose “politicking and adversarial approach appeals to few.”
+The manifesto accordingly recommends that Congress pass the TEAM Act, which would eliminate Section 8(a)(2)’s proscription of employer-dominated unions and abolish labor law’s exclusive representation principle, in order to cultivate the creation of voluntary employer-employee workplace organizations that are disabled from engaging in collective bargaining.
+It is no secret that such a “nonadversarial” approach would gravely weaken organized labor, undermine independent unions, and drain the collective power of the working class.
 Indeed, Section 8(a)(2) was framed in light of this precise historical reality.

 The chapter’s other proposals concerning the NLRA bear even less fruit.
 The report directs Congress to mandate secret-ballot elections as the exclusive basis for a union to obtain recognition, which would make it impossible for unions to circumvent employers’ immense capacity to crush incipient organizing efforts during the period preceding an election.
 It proposes an amendment to the NLRA enabling unions and employers to negotiate around national employment laws, which would effectively compel unions to squander bargaining leverage securing such fundamental employment protections as minimum wage, overtime, occupational safety standards, and perhaps even protections against discrimination.
-And it recommends that the NLRB restrict the scope of “concerted activity” protected by Section 7 without even attempting to identify any benefit this would provide to workers.
-The report also demands draconian budget cuts and a hiring freeze across the federal labor agencies, as well as the immediate dismissal of Jennifer Abruzzo, the NLRB’s General Counsel, despite the chronic shortage of funds and personnel that plagues the Board’s capacity to redress ULPs and process RM petitions.
+And it recommends that the NLRB restrict the scope of “concerted activity” protected by Section 7 without even attempting to identify any corresponding benefit such a move would furnish to the working class.
+The report also demands imposing draconian budget cuts and hiring freezes across the federal labor agencies, along with the immediate dismissal of Jennifer Abruzzo, the NLRB’s General Counsel, despite the chronic shortage of funds and personnel that presently plagues the Board’s capacity to redress ULPs and process RM petitions.

 Nonetheless, perhaps the most striking aspect of Project 2025’s labor program is the utter lack of imagination it displays.
 The manifesto is animated by ambitious aspirations to “rescue our kids, reclaim our culture, revive our economy, and defeat the Anti-American Left.”
 Invoking nigh-apocalyptic language, the authors declare that the present moment is the “last opportunity” to “save our republic” and rescue our “freedom and liberty.”
-Yet despite such overheated rhetoric, the self-proclaimed “best efforts of the conservative movement” prove incapable of offering more than trifling tweaks to prevailing economic arrangements, such as eliminating critical race theory trainings in government agencies, restoring old administrative rules governing independent contractor status, and granting employers tax credits to implement apprenticeship programs.
+Yet despite such overheated rhetoric, the self-proclaimed “best efforts of the conservative movement” prove incapable of offering more than trifling tweaks to prevailing economic arrangements, such as, for example, eradicating CRT trainings in government agencies, restoring old regulatory rules governing independent contractor status, and granting employers tax credits to implement apprenticeship programs.
 Many progressive politicians and scholars, in contrast, share the conviction that the American political economy is disintegrating in disturbing ways, which has prompted them to propound bold and transformative policy proposals rather than trivial adjustments at the margins.
-In recent years, for example, congressional Democrats have introduced a menu of sweeping reforms to the NLRA, as embodied in the PRO Act, and left-wing legal scholars have pitched even more fundamental changes in the nation’s socioeconomic order, including sectoral bargaining, a federal jobs guarantee, and broader mechanisms for democratic economic planning.
-Project 2025’s failure to even envisage profound economic change suggests that, despite their impassioned rhetoric and “pro-worker” makeover, conservative leaders may not find themselves altogether unhappy with the current workings of the American economic system and the distributive outcomes it yields.
+In recent years, for example, congressional Democrats have introduced a menu of sweeping reforms to the NLRA, as embodied in the PRO Act, and left-wing legal scholars have pitched even more fundamental changes in the nation’s socioeconomic order, including sectoral bargaining, a federal jobs guarantee, and broader mechanisms to facilitate democratic economic planning.
+Project 2025’s failure to even envisage profound economic change suggests that, despite their impassioned rhetoric and “pro-worker” makeover, conservative leaders may not find themselves altogether unhappy with the current workings of the U.S. economic order and the distributive outcomes it yields.
 At bottom, then, Project 2025 merely underscores that even purportedly pro-worker conservatives remain ideologically incapable of redressing capitalism’s failures.